-- 1) Ball on the penalty-kick position (PK), see Appendix A. - 2) Robot taking the kick behind the ball. - 3) Defending goalkeeper must touch goal line, main axis of movement parallel to goal line (if applicable).
-4) All robots besides kicker and goalkeeper in other half.
-Defending team positions - first.
-Large League only: Rule 4.3.4 (Zone rule) does not apply. - 5) After the referee's whistle, kicker moves first.
+- 1) Ball on the penalty-kick position (PK), see Appendix A. - 2) Robot taking the kick behind the ball - Defending goalkeeper must touch goal line, main axis of movement parallel to goal line (if applicable).
+All robots besides kicker and goalkeeper in other half.
+Defending team positions - [4] All robots besides kicker and goalkeeper in other half.
+Defending team positions first.
+Large League only.
+Rule 4.3.4 (Zone rule) does not apply. - 5) After the referee's whistle, kicker moves first.
 All other robots move after the ball has moved or 10 seconds have passed. - 6) Large League only: If the game resumes normally (i.e. not an immediate goal), rule 4.3.4 resumes effect and the robots must strive to comply with it.